 Currently the only perquisite provided by Post is personal use of our corporate aircraft.
-Our Chief Executive Officer may use the plane for personal use, as well as other executive officers with the Chief Executive Officer's prior authorization.
+Our executive officers may use the plane for personal use with prior authorization of the Chief Executive Officer.
 Our Compensation Committee has the authority to grant tax gross-ups related to such use.
-In fiscal 2012, the Committee authorized tax gross-ups related to such use provided that they not exceed \$100,000 for any individual or \$200,000 in the aggregate during any fiscal year.
+In fiscal 2012, the Committee authorized tax gross-ups related to such use provided that they not exceed \$100,000 for any individual or \$200,000 in the aggregate during any fiscal year, which limits remained in effect for fiscal 2014.
 The Compensation Committee reviews the levels of perquisites and other benefits periodically.
 Personal use of the Company aircraft is discussed in the Summary Compensation Table where applicable.